pivotal/docs-tap/application-accelerator/creating-accelerators/custom-types.hbs.md

 ### <a id="advanced-accelerator-use"></a> Advanced accelerator use

-Additional advanced features can be<!--฿ Consider switching to active voice. ฿--> leveraged when writing an `accelerator.yaml`.
+Additional advanced features can be leveraged when writing an `accelerator.yaml`.
 For more information see, [Creating dynamic parameters using custom types](custom-types.hbs.md)